 Android Phones have totally changed the way we looked into Smart Phones, they have created a whole new genre.
-We have seen the Android standing up and developing against OS like Symbian, Meego, and Ios.
+We have seen Android standing up and developing against OS like Symbian, Meego, and Ios.
 Right now, the most irritating thing I find is that companies are loading their Android devices with lots of Junk apps that nobody uses.
 Some are custom apps designed by the company for their device and some belong to their partners.
-That is why most of the people go for Nexus and One device, which ships the original Android version without junk apps.
-These apps hog up the system, occupy space, keeps running in the background, and engages RAM which in turn leads to battery and resource drainage.
+That is why most people go for Nexus and One device, which ships the original Android version without junk apps.
+These apps hog up the system, occupy space, keep running in the background, and engage RAM which in turn leads to battery and resource drainage.
 Here, we have come up with an easy tutorial that will enable you to take control of the bloatware and stop or remove them.

 Steps for Removing Bloatware from Unrooted Devices:

 Disable or Hide Bloatware on Your Phone:

 If your Android device is not rooted and you are planning to get rid of the bloatware it is a little difficult.
 As root Android devices allow hiding such apps, not all but the Samsung Galaxy series devices are those that support these options.